 How Cataract is Diagnosed?

 A regular eye examination by an ophthalmologist is the only way to diagnose cataract.
-On dilation of the pupils the lens and inner eye can be viewed for accurate diagnosis.
+On dilation of the pupils, the lens and inner eye can be viewed for an accurate diagnosis.

 What are the different types of cataracts?